 Trauma is only one of the barriers preventing children from disclosing abuse.
 "Among other barriers, children often lack the knowledge needed to recognize sexual abuse, lack the ability to articulate that they have been abused, don't have an adult they can disclose their abuse to, don't have opportunities to disclose abuse, and aren't believed when they try to disclose."
-Studies suggest that many victims, as much as 33%, never disclose their abuse.
+Studies suggest that many victims, as much as 33%, never tell anyone they were abused.
 The disclosure of child sexual abuse is a process and not a discrete event in which a victim comes to terms with their abuse.
 Often this happens in the context of therapy; sometimes it is triggered many years after the abuse by an event the victim associates with the abuse; other times it happens gradually and over time as a victim recovers their memory.
-Vi
+Vi hands of the perpetrators and the institutions that cover up for them; they disable victims' voices and empowerment.